0xtavian/axiom-wiki/Scans.md

 # Modules
-You can use axiom-scan modules using the `-m=module` flag.
+You can use axiom-scan modules using the `-m module` flag.
 Let's demo running subfinder against a list of domains.

 ```
 axiom-scan domains.txt -m subfinder -o subf.txt --threads 1